We use advanced veterinary technology to ensure the best possible treatment outcomes for our patients.

 In-House Veterinary Laboratory

-At Westport Veterinary Associates, we're equipped with a full service vet lab that allows us to perform a variety of tests and get results quickly.
-With these tools, we can diagnose your pet's symptoms and start treatment as soon as possible.
-Tests include:
+At Westport Veterinary Associates, we're equipped with an in-house vet lab that allows us to perform a variety of tests and get results quickly.
+But we are not limited to in-house testing, we are also able to quickly access the diagnostic capabilities of dedicated veterinary labs across the Westport area.
+Working in-house and with our partner labs, we can diagnose your pet's symptoms and start treatment quickly.
+Testing includes:

 In-House Pharmacy